-Austin Tops the Charts, Again
+Austin, Texas Tops the Charts, Again

 The survey uses a mix of economic and social data points to determine each city’s ranking, from a job market index comprised of unemployment rates and average salaries, to a quality of life index showing how satisfied residents are with their city.
 We feel it is Austin’s quality of life and desirability that continuously sets it apart from other cities, and wanted to take a closer look at exactly why Austin has become such a great place to live.

 |Most Attractive U.S. Market for Foreign Real Estate Investors||AFIRE, 2021||1|